Choice Hotels Data Breach Affects 24k People

 A thorough investigation followed, and by Jan.
 26, 2026, the company determined that the accessed records contained names, contact information, Social Security numbers and dates of birth.

-The breach specifically impacted at least 66 Maine residents and 67 New Hampshire residents, as disclosed to the Maine Attorney General and the New Hampshire Attorney General.
+The breach's state impacts include 2,559 Texas residents, 269 Massachusetts residents, 66 Maine residents, and 67 New Hampshire residents, as disclosed to the attorneys general of Texas, Massachusetts, Maine, and New Hampshire.
 The company also notified the attorneys general of California and Vermont.

 The total number of people affected in the United States was not specified in the filings, but the incident was limited to franchisees and franchise applicants, not hotel guests.